Conditions of Admission – International Students

 Students must maintain satisfactory academic progress at all times.
 All courses are schedule 20 hours per week (face-to face classroom based).
 Students are expected to attend classes regularly to maintain satisfactory course progress each term.

 Regular attendance of a minimum for 20 hours per week is a requirement for all students.
-All ELICOS student must attend a minimum of 80% at all times during their study periods.
-Students must also maintain satisfactory academic progress at all time.
+All ELICOS students must attend a minimum of 80% at all times during their study periods.
+Students

 Overseas Student Health Cover (OSHC)